moq-wg/warp-streaming-format/draft-ietf-moq-warp.md

 An integer specifying a group of tracks which are designed to be rendered together.
-Tracks with the same group number SHOULD be rendered simultaneously, are usually time-aligned and are designed to accompany one another.
+Tracks with the same group number SHOULD be rendered simultaneously, are time-aligned and are designed to accompany one another.
 A common example would be tying together audio and video tracks.

 ### Alternate group {#altgroup}